mahameddalmar20034-cpu/Scripting-with-Bash/README.md

 Nested if statements
-They allow for the evaluation of multiple conditions and execution of different code blocks.They allow for deicision making in difficult scenarios.Further adding a layer of depth and versatility. age=20 grade=80 if [ $age -ge 18 ]; then
+They allow for the evaluation of multiple conditions and execution of different code blocks.They allow for handling of complex deicision making scenarios.Further adding a layer of depth and versatility. age=20 grade=80 if [ $age -ge 18 ]; then